Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: The approximate solution

 The approximation obtained so far is sufficient for our purposes when considered in a neighbourhood of $M$.
-Next step is to extend $W_1$ beyond the support of the Fermi coordinates in a way that keeps the error $S$ small in a norm that accounts decay at infinity.
-We begin by considering an extension of the set $\N_{\eps}$ previously defined where the Fermi coordinates are still well-defined.
+Next step is to extend $W_1$ beyond the support of the Fermi coordinates in a way that keeps the error $S$ small in a norm that accounts decay along the ends.
+We begin by considering an extension of the set $\N$ previously defined where the Fermi coordinates are still well-defined and the error of approximation maintains the same size.
 Let

 where